kodekloudhub/community-faq/docs/how-tos/howto-install-gateway-api-on-kk-playground.md

 Documentation: [Gateway](https://kubernetes.io/docs/concepts/services-networking/gateway/#api-kind-gateway)

-Here we create a `Gateway` resource that connects our ClusterIP services with the API gateway.
+Here we create a `Gateway` resource that connects our ClusterIP services with the Gateway API.
 It will serve hosts in the `example.com` domain externally, and also allow connections from `HTTPRoute`s in any namespace.

 1. Create a `Gateway` resource that will be used to route our traffic.